 - Building permits indicate whether there will be new home construction in the near future.

 - Manufacturing jobs tell you manufacturers’ confidence level.
 When factory orders rise, companies need more workers right away.
 That happens long before the goods show up in GDP.
 Similarly, when manufacturers hire fewer workers, it means a recession could be on its way.
 Data on manufacturing jobs is available from the Bureau of Labor Statistics.

 A rise in manufacturing also benefits other industries, including transportation, retail, and administration.

 - Interest rates are how the Fed influences growth.
 Low interest rates create more liquidity for businesses and consumers.
-When loans are cheap it spurs demand.
-Rising interest shrink the money supply, making loans more expensive and weakening demand.
+Cheap loans spur demand.
+Rising interest shrinks the money supply, making loans more expensive and weakening demand.

 Use these benchmarks to make informed judgments about how the economy is currently doing and what might happen next.
 Understanding these signs of growth and contraction will help you manage your money and protect your financial future.